Legion-Studios/aux-mod-base/README.md

 # aux-mod-base
-Auxiliary mod base exmple; primarily for mods developed off of Legion Studios content, but applicable to any context or mod
+Auxiliary mod base exemple; primarily for mods developed off of Legion Studios content, but applicable to any context or mod

+This is not concerned with higher and/or more complex development practices, such as the use of a P:\ drive and development of custom assets.
+This is set up with the idea that someone with the absolute bare minimum amount of skill could make their own asset retexture mod out of this example.

+As we develop more content and/or classnames change, this repository will be updated.

 # Important Notes
 You may branch, fork, copy, modify, etc. this code.